|Seraph Postal - Forever|

 First of all, after spending some time attempting to survey the overall situation, I can say that the church already has an overflowing abundance of "prophets", or at least people who are calling themselves that.
 Most of these prophets have ministry websites, and you also can find them on YouTube.
 I am trying to compile a list of everybody I find, and already my list is getting quite large, and there doesn't seem to be any end of it.
 Therefore, what good would it do for me to join the crowd?
 I think it would be just adding to the confusion.

 While researching this subject, it's been difficult for me to avoid developing the kind of attitude that disdains prophecy altogether.
 Lonnie, as you well know, near the end of his first letter to the Thessalonians, Paul the apostle said — oh, by the way, say "hello" to him for me if you get the chance (he was a good letter writer) — well, he clearly said we are not to quench the Spirit or despise prophecy, but we are to test everything and hold fast what is good.
 However, it's a very confusing situation just from the overwhelming abundance of stuff.
 There is so much "prophecy" nowadays getting published on the web, like a flood, and I am still learning how to "test" things, so I can distinguish the good stuff, sort it out, and separate it from the mediocre and bogus stuff.
 It's not easy to do, but I am trying very hard to maintain the correct attitude about it.
-My general feeling is that the Church needs better prophets than what it has now — heh, better prophets instead of better profits.
+My general feeling is that the Church needs fewer and better prophets than it has now — heh, better prophets instead of better profits.

 Now to give you an idea of some of the crazier things going on, I remember one video I saw.
 I won't mention the guy's name, but in the video he was making a big deal out of an old painter easel you once owned years ago and that somehow was passed down to some elderly lady, whose house you were boarding in at one time.
 Anyhow, this fellow made it sound as if your easel were a holy relic and that somehow he could confer your "mantle" on people.
 I am not kidding, Lonnie.
 Unfortunately, since you don't have Internet access there in Heaven, I can't show this video to you.
 If you saw it, I am sure that you would either laugh or cry.
 On second thought, not having Internet access in Heaven might be a good thing.